Copyright © 2004-2010 DogStar Kennel

 When out packing with animals what you carry is usually decided upon where you are going and how long you will be staying.
 Of course if you are camping you will need many more items then if you were just going out for a lunch trip.
 There are some items however that you should always take with you.

-While out packing when I run into other people they always ask "What is in the packs?"
+While out packing when I run into other humans/people they always ask "What is in the packs?"

-This is a list of items I carry in my packs, not mater what species of animals I go packing with.
+This is a list of items I carry in my packs, no mater what species of animals I go packing with.
 I will be adding a list of items that will prove necessary while hiking and camping in the back woods soon, plus what is in my first aid kit.

 What I carry in my Panniers